vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 - Trading at 1000s of tx/sec generates a lot of data.
 Given that most instruments are non-perpetual (they expire), this gives the ability to create new markets on a new chain and naturally let the old one come to an end rather than dragging around its history forever.

 - Bugs, security breaches, or other issues during alpha could either take out the chain OR make it desirable to halt block production.
-It's important to consider what happens next if this occurss.
+It's important to consider what happens next if this occurs.

 # Overview
 There are really two main features: